emarcey/cicerone/glossary/styles_formatted.md

 	- fermentation: moderate-low - moderate-high fruity esters
 	- hop: moderate - moderate-high bitterness; low - moderate hop flavor; resiny, herbal, floral, fruity
 - Commercial examples: Fuller's Chiswick Bitter, Greene King IPA, Tetley's Original Bitter, Bateman's XB, Brains Bitter, Brakspear Gravity
+- Pairings: wide rang of food; roast chicken or pork; classic with curry
 - Notes:
 	- Considered to be the national drink of england (Tim Hampson in Oxford Guide to Beer)
 	- Socioeconomic factors that led to decline in IPA also led to increase in popularity of English Pale Ales